microsoft/finops-toolkit/docs-mslearn/framework/manage/assessment.md

 **FinOps assessment refers to the process of measuring the effectiveness of a FinOps practice, aligning activities with organizational goals, and identifying areas for improvement to drive FinOps maturity.**

 Assess organizational practices early.
 Don't wait for new teams, reorgs, or process changes.
-Understanding where your FinOps journey starts is just as important as knowing where you're going.
+Understanding where your FinOps journey starts is as important as knowing where you're going.

 Define the organizational objectives and quantifiable metrics associated with those objectives.
-Capture the maturity of a set of activities related to those objectives and outline the path to achieve those goals.
-Automate metrics to quantify progress that will help the FinOps team identify objectives being met and areas that need attention.
+To achieve those goals, capture the maturity of a set of activities related to those objectives and outline the path.
+Automate metrics to quantify progress that help the FinOps team identify objectives being met and areas that need attention.

 Review metrics and reassess teams on a recurring basis.
 Adjust focus areas as organizational needs change over time.
 Focus on impact and maximizing cloud value.